nomen-pristinum/bq/README.md

 # Ethereum Balance Tracking System

-This system tracks balance changes on the Ethereum network, processes deltas, and maintains a history of cumulative balances.
+This system tracks balance changes on the Ethereum network, processes deltas, and maintains a history of cumulative balances. v2.0
+- Now supports insertions of many correction blocks at once.
+The standard logic is correction-aware and handles the regular operation vs. data fixes accordingly without the user intervention.
+- Current balances are now stored as well as the historical ones
+- Overall performances is improved and all features work in milliseconds
+- Some changes not thoroughly tested

 The solution is organized into several SQL files, each serving a distinct purpose:

 1. **Base.sql**: Setting up primary tables and views.
 2. **Deltas.sql**: Aggregating balance changes.
 3. **Cumulative.sql**: Generating cumulative balances based on aggregated deltas.
 4. **Detect.sql**: Checking for discrepancies in the data.
 5. **Delete And Recalculate.sql**: Rectifying any discrepancies detected.

+How to use:
+Setup.
+On top of existing transaction storage data execute Base, Deltas, and Cumulative in that order.
+This will create objects and initialise the tables.
+After this the system handles normal operations, i.e. processes latest blocks in the chain as they come.
+Corrections.
+Delete the faulty block(s) from transaction storage and run Detect.
+This will create discrepancy_log with all the deleted blocks, metadata and datafix progress.
+After that execute Delete And Recalculate once per deleted block to bring the derived data up to date.
+Finally, insert the corrected block(s) into the transaction storage, it is picked up and reprocessed automatically.

+Delete the faulty block(s).

 ## [Base.sql](./Base.sql)